yorickpeterse/ruby-lint/README.md

 # ruby-lint

 ruby-lint is a linter and static code analysis tool for Ruby.
-It is inspired by similar tools such as jshint and flake8.
+It is inspired by similar tools such as jshint, flake8 and similar tools. ruby-lint primarily focuses on logic related errors such as the use of non existing variables instead of focusing on semantics (e.g. the amount of characters per line).

 ## Requirements